On Stein's Method of Moments and Generalized Score Matching: Illustration: Two parameter Gamma model

-In this section we illustrate the GMM approach with the gamma distribution which is a two parameter exponential family.
-We first consider the one parameter case to illustrate the approach and then move to the two parameter case.
+In this section we compare the GMM approach with the optimal choice of weight function from Box-Cox and Andersen-Darling.
+We demonstrate with the gamma distribution, which is a member of the two parameter exponential family.
 We chose this distribution because the boundary conditions are satisfied for a variety of weight functions and the score function is straightforward to compute.